 It took time to get the legislation to this important milestone.
 Despite being a good and necessary policy, Bill C-50 faced fierce opposition from the oil and gas industry and the politicians who defend big polluters.

-Now that the dust has settled and the legislation is off to the Senate to be further studied and voted on, let’s look back at what the Sustainable Jobs Act will achieve for Canadians.
+Now that the dust has settled and the legislation has been adopted, let’s look back at what the Sustainable Jobs Act will achieve for Canadians.

 Bill C-50 is a necessary tool to set Canadian workers up for success in a low-carbon economy